hoang010/MultiDisciplinaryProject/README.md

 ![](config/Images/System%20Architecture.png)

+In the system architecture, the PC will be running the algorithms.
+The Raspberry Pi will be routing data to their respective destinations.
+Tablet will control the function to be run, whereas the Arduino connection will facilitate movement as dictated by PC.
+The Pi Camera input will only be used for Image Recognition.

+## Raspberry Pi
-The Raspberry Pi uses a total of 5 Sockets:
+The Raspberry Pi uses a total of 3 connections:
-1. Bluetooth socket
+1. Bluetooth Connection
-2. Serial "Socket"
+2. Serial Connection
-3. Wifi Socket x 3
+3. Wifi Connection

-### Bluetooth Socket
+### Bluetooth Connection
 The bluetooth socket is used for connecting with the tablet.
 It uses RFCOMM protocol for connection.
 The socket binds a MAC address before listening to devices for connection.

 Upon successful connection, Raspberry Pi creates 2 queues and 2 threads.
 1 queue to handle data receiving, 1 queue to handle data sending and 1 thread for each queue.
-As mentioned in the Data Standards table, this connection uses Arrays to send/receive data.
+This method of implementation is done as Socket.recv() is a blocking function.
+As mentioned in the Data Standards table, this connection uses Bytes to send/receive data.

 ### Serial Connection